-This course focuses on issues surrounding professional codes of ethics, file sharing, and property. infringement of intellectual security risk assessment, Internet crime, identity theft, employee surveillance, privacy, compliance, social networking, and the ethics of IT corporations.
-Also examines ethical decision-making for current and business managers IT future and professionals and learn how to examine the various ethical situations that typically arise in IT.
+This course focuses on issues surrounding professional codes of ethics, file sharing, and infringement of intellectual property, security risk assessment, Internet crime, identity theft. employee surveillance. privacy, compliance, social networking, and the ethics of IT corporations.
+Also examines ethical decision-making for current and business managers future and professionals and learn how to examine the various ethical situations that typically arise in IT.

-MITM630 - Systems Analysis, Planning and Control
+MITM630 - Systems Analysis, Planning and Control 3 Credits

 This course introduces concepts and tools of systems development and implementation, and emphasizes using the life-cycle approach to effectively manage business information.

-The course provides practice in each major phase of the life-cycle approach: planning, design, implementation analysis, operation/support.
+The course provides practice in each major phase of the life-cycle approach: planning, analysis, design, implementation and operation/support.
 Business re-engineering techniques and project management models are used.

-MITM640 - Decision Support and Expert Systems
+MITM640 - Decision Support and Expert Systems 3 Credits